barseghyanartur/ska/docs/index.rst

 Multiple secret keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Imagine, you have a site to which you want to offer a password-less login for various clients and
+Imagine, you have a site to which you want to offer a password-less login for various clients/senders
-you don't want them all to have one shared secret key, but rather have their own one.
+and you don't want them all to have one shared secret key, but rather have their own one.
 Moreover,
-you specifically want to execute very custom callbacks not only for each separate client, but
+you specifically want to execute very custom callbacks not only for each separate client/sender, but
 also for different sort of users authenticating.

 In order to make the stated above possible, the concept of providers is introduced.
 You can define